StuartCowley/tom-mills-tech-test/README.md

 `cd` into folder and install dependencies using `npm install`

-To start weather app use `npm start`
+To start using nasa image search use `npm start`

+You can then use the search bar to search for images available via the Nasa API

 ## What I would do with more time

+- Look into different ways of displaying image results to allow for different aspect ratios

+- Apply some annimations using CSS when images appear

 ## Created By